 This branch of the FTC that handles consumer protection matters.
 The Bureau includes the Director, as well as several Divisions, including:

-- Privacy and Identity Protection – enforces the law with respect to consumer privacy; breaches of data security; identity theft; and laws and regulations for the credit reporting industry.
+Enforces the law with respect to consumer privacy; breaches of data security; identity theft; and laws and regulations for the credit reporting industry.

-- Consumer and Business Education – plans, develops, and implements creative national campaigns to alert consumers to their rights.
+Plans, develops, and implements creative national campaigns to alert consumers to their rights.